maxabrahamsson/bio3/README.md

 - Husky precommit hooks for running tests locally prior to commits made locally

 ### Tests
-- CircleCI runs "yarn test" as configured in /.circleci/config.yml
+- CircleCI runs the test using Dockerfile.test container

 ### Deployment
 - The procedure is configured in /.circleci/config.yml, under deploy step
 - It only triggers when commits are merged into master branch
-- CircleCI builds the static page from the react app
+- It builds the release Docker image on CircleCI
-- Deploys the static page onto "gh-pages" repository
-- Push to "gh-pages" triggers the Github Webhook
-- Github Webhook informs RunCloud of the push
+- Docker is image is then pushed to Docker Hub
-- RunCloud pulls the new version of the site, and updates on DigitalOcean
+- Deploy_App.sh updates the running image on the DigitalOcean droplet
+- Nginx domain/http access configuration is updated everytime for simplicity and sake of safety.

 ### Recommended Tools
 - Use NVM to manage node versions